 Berkeley-Haas Finance Professor Ulrike Malmendier has been awarded the 2013 Fischer Black Prize from the American Finance Association, which honors the top finance scholar under the age of 40 years old.
 The prize was announced to the public Jan.
 7, 2013.

 The prize was established in 2002 in honor of Fischer Black, who was a co-inventor, along with Myron Scholes, of the Nobel-prize winning Black-Scholes-Merton Options-Pricing Model.
 The prize is modeled after the Fields Medal in mathematics and the Clark Medal in economics.

 Malmendier is the fifth recipient of the biennial prize.
 (No prize was awarded in 2005, when no candidate met the standards.)
-She holds a joint position as a professor of economics at UC Berkeley, which she joined in 2006, and has been at the Haas School of Business since 2010.
+She holds a joint position as a professor of economics at UC Berkeley, which she joined in 2006, and has been at Haas since 2010.

 “I’m thrilled and honored that the American Finance Association selected me for the award from a very select group of people,” says Malmendier.
 “I can't fully believe that this has actually happened yet.”